LoKolbasz/oeniktdk/README.md

 ## Syntax highlighting of code blocks

 The minted package is also supported for syntax  highlighting, for details see the [documentation](https://www.overleaf.com/learn/latex/Code_Highlighting_with_minted).
-For its usage the Python interpreter and the `Pygments` package must be installed as a prerequisite, then you should uncomment its loading at the beginning of `elteiktdk_en.tex`.
+For its usage the Python interpreter and the `Pygments` package must be installed as a prerequisite, then you should uncomment its loading at the beginning of `oeniktdk_en.tex`.

 ## Overleaf